BryanApellanes/okta-dotnet-identityengine/README.md

 This document describes **Okta Identity Engine** response structure and a strategy for rendering responses to accept input for the purpose of authentication.

 ## Introducation
 **Okta Identity Engine** hereinafter referred to as **OIE**, is an authentication API modeled as a [state machine](https://developer.mozilla.org/en-US/docs/Glossary/State_machine); this allows a consumer of the API to design a rendering loop that renders responses from **OIE** that is resilient to changes in [Sign-on policies](https://help.okta.com/en/prod/Content/Topics/Security/policies/policies-home.htm).
-Code in this repository is a reference implementation referred to as the Okta Dynamic Authentication Control herinafter referred to as **ODAC**.
+Code in this repository is a reference implementation referred to as the **Okta Dynamic Authentication ControlPP herinafter referred to as **ODAC**.

 ## Terminology
 This document uses common industry terminology as well as **OIE** specific terminology unique to this document and related works.